This article originally appeared on VICE Australia.

 Hey Tim, ever lied on your resume to get a job?

 Yeah, quite a big one.
-I did my degree in economics at a local university in Kuala Lumpur, Malaysia.
-It was under the Petronas Scholarship—you know, the big Petronas twin tower buildings...
+I did my degree in economics at a local uni in Kuala Lumpur.
+It was under the Petronas Scholarship—you know, the big Petronas twin tower buildings in KL...
 I flunked my second year, and didn't finish my degree.
 But a few years, and a few jobs, later I asked one of my ex-course mates to share his degree scroll with me.
 I made a copy, changed it to my name, and applied for a job as a senior executive at one of the companies in the twin towers.
-I got the job.
+I got the job with RM8.5k salary pay.

 If you flunk the scholarship you're not meant to be working in the fucking towers.
 They ban you as a rule.
 They have this warped prestige image thing, only the best are meant to be working here.
 So, yeah... faked my certificate, fake degree, with a few years' fake working experience, went for an interview, and I got the job.